booch/presentations/Architecture-Big-and-Small/slides.md

 - Wrote **the** book on Extreme Programming (XP) (1999)
 - Wrote **the** book on Test-Driven Development (TDD) (2002)
-- Agile Manifesto
+- Agile Manifesto (2001)
 - Co-wrote JUnit

-- Smalltalk
-    - Smalltalk Best Practice Patterns

 ------

 - "Make it work, make it right, make it fast"
 - "Explore/Expand/Extract"
+- "Test && Commit || Revert" (TCR)
+    - Make **only 1** change in each commit
+    - If the tests pass, commit
+    - If the tests fail, revert completely and try again

 - https://wiki.c2.com/?KentBeck

 ---
-class: single-image
+class: single-image, wide

 ![Ward Cunningham and Kent Beck](images/Ward-and-Kent.png)